-The Second District Court of Appeals in Los Angeles dealt a blow on behalf of working Californians with its recent decision regarding the payment of employees waiting on-call before a possible shift.
+The Second District Court of Appeals in Los Angeles dealt a blow on behalf of working Californians with its recent decision regarding the payment of employees waiting for on-call before a possible shift.
 In its 2-1 decision, the state appeals court ruled Monday that employees who are required to phone their employers two hours prior to a possible shift must be paid for the two hours they wait to find out if they will be needed.
-Apparently, the practice is widespread throughout the state, so this decision has a potentially broad impact for employees.
+Apparently, the practice is widespread throughout the state, so this decision has a potentially broad impact on employees.

 Tillys is an Irvine-based retailer.
 It requires its employees working on-call shifts to call in two hours prior to the beginning of the proposed shift start time to find out if they are needed or not.
 If the employee calls in late or does not call in at all, the employee faces a violation of company policy.
 After three violations, the employee may be terminated.

 The court based its decision on a California Industrial Welfare Commission wage order from 1943 that’s still in effect.
 This order entitles employees to collect “reporting time pay” when they report to work.

 The appeal comes from clothing retailer Tillys; the company argued that the law requires payment only for the time the employee reports to work at the actual workplace.
 Abercrombie & Fitch, the apparel chain, filed arguments supporting Tillys.
 However, the appellate court found that the law extends protection to employees who are forced to call their employer by phone, which represents a commitment of their time to the employer.